tud-sumo/docs/docs/index.md

 ## Latest Version

-The Latest version of TUD-SUMO is _v3.2.2_, and was released on 25/03/2025.
+The Latest version of TUD-SUMO is _v3.2.3_, and was released on 30/04/2025.
 All previous versions and their change notes can be found on [GitHub](https://github.com/DAIMoNDLab/tud-sumo/releases) or [PyPI](https://pypi.org/project/tud-sumo/#history).
 This documentation was last updated on {{ git.date.strftime("%d/%m/%Y") }}.

-The change notes for this latest version are:
+The most recent change notes are:

 ### Demand Profiles & Plotting Improvements